 Reservations and Deposits

 - A $1000/person deposit is required at the time of reservation for all Grand Canyon trips over five (5) days in length.
-A second deposit of $500/person is due in our office by November 1 of the year prior to your trip.
+A second deposit of $500/person is due in our office by November 1 of the year before your trip.

-- If you make your reservation after November 1 of the year prior to your trip, the entire $1500 or $1000 deposit is due at the time of reservation.
+- If you make your reservation after November 1 of the year before your trip, the entire $1500/person deposit is due at the time of reservation.

 Cancellations and Refunds

 Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more before the final payment due date.